Ranked & tested

 1. Samsung T7 Shield — best overall#

 The T7 Shield is the workhorse SSD most CPAs settle on.
 Drop-resistant body with rubberized housing, IP65 rating (dust-tight + water spray protection), and hardware AES 256 encryption that meets SOC 2 baseline.
 1,050 MB/s read speed is fast enough for any practical accounting backup.
-The 2TB model at $130 is genuinely hard to beat on price-per-GB.
+The 2TB model is genuinely hard to beat on price-per-GB.

 2. SanDisk Extreme Pro V2 — best high-speed pick#